lifepillar/vimrc/Readme.md

 ## My Vim setup

-This repository contains my own Vim configuration, including a few plugins (as submodules).
-I use this on OS X: some things might be changed for other systems.
+This repository contains my own Vim setup, which includes a `vimrc` file and a few plugins (as Git submodules).
+This configuration is mostly built from other people's code and ideas, but I haven't kept track of my many sources of inspiration.
+If you feel that I should cite the source of some snippet, please let me know!
+Note that I use this on OS X: minor modifications might be necessary for other systems.

 ### Requirements